Creating Your First Site

 Add MyLittleContentEngine

-Add the NuGet package references to your project:
+Add the NuGet package references to your project, ensuring you use the --prerelease option:

 MyLittleContentEngine contains the core functionality for content management, while MyLittleContentEngine.MonorailCss provides a simple CSS framework for styling.